Vehicle Inspection Checklist

 You'll also want to check your local DMV's website to see the guidelines that affect your area.
 Alternatively, you can go into a physical Department of Motor Vehicles location and talk to a representative there.
 They will be able to provide you with all the information you need about the legal guidelines associated with car inspections in their jurisdiction.

-What is Checked During a Car Inspection?
+What Do They Check in a Car Inspection?

 There are several types of vehicle inspections, each with its own set of criteria.
 For a mechanical car inspection, an automotive technician will check your vehicle's: